ganyicz/bond/README.md

 ### TypeScript

 Bond uses TypeScript to provide a terse syntax for props and also to power the IDE features.
 However, it disables the `strict` mode by default.
-This menas you are not forced to use types.
-You can write regular JavaScript without getting type errors but still get autocomplete and type hints in your IDE.
+This means you are not forced to use types.
+You can write regular JavaScript without getting type errors, but still get autocomplete and type hints in your IDE.

 Options for both enabling `strict` mode and fully opting out of TypeScript will be available in the future.